 Franklin Piland (b.
-1990) is a Native American musician who currently holds a Masters in Music Composition, with focus in wind band conducting and music production, from the University of Texas at Austin and a Bachelor of Music in Music Performance with minor emphasis in Music Technology and Music Composition from Eastern New Mexico University.
-His current posts of service include the Director of Bands and Orchestras at East Austin College Prep and Music Director for The Lonestar Brass Orchestra.
+1990) is a Native American musician.
+He earned his Master of Music in Music Composition, with focus in wind band conducting and music production, from the University of Texas at Austin and his Bachelor of Music in Wind Performance with minors in Music Technology and Music Composition from Eastern New Mexico University.

-As a composer and arranger Franklin has been fortunate to have all of his works premiered and recorded by a variety of musicians, from middle school bands to collegiate ensembles, and has created music with some of the world’s best humans; renowned flautist François Minaux, star soprano Audra Methvin, critically-acclaimed saxophonist Ann Bradfield, the flawless bassoonist Shih-min Tang, master collaborative pianist Ben Corbin, clarinetist Winnie Fan, mezzo-soprano Page Stephens, and Disney composer and recording engineer Gary Powell name just a few of the many talented and exceptional collaborators.
-Arrangements of Franklin’s are widely-requested and numerous, and range from solos to symphonies.
+As a composer and arranger Franklin has been fortunate to have his works premiered and recorded by a variety of musicians, from young bands to collegiate and professional ensembles, and has collaborated on his music with some of the world’s most lauded human-beings.
 His choral and band works have drawn attention from legendary composers of our time, Eric Whitacre, Donald Grantham, Mark Camphouse, and David Holsinger being some of the most prominent.
-His band work Somnia Mortem was named a finalist in the ATSSB Composition Competition and has been championed beautifully by David Holsinger since 2013.
-He has been commissioned numerous works (20 since 2011 and counting) for a wide variety of ensembles, most recently Meditations for Wind Ensemble, Nine – Concertino for Tuba and Piano, Rose Made Man, a One-Act Opera coming of age story of a transgender man named Gabriel; DDAT Suite, for jazz trio and wind band, which fuses Native American and jazz musics; and four works for the Pakistani/American fusion group Sangat (Moon of the 15th, Sangat, Morning, and Sun of the 10th) recently on tour across the world.
-Franklin’s most recent projects include: an exciting collaboration with the Native American jazz group The Delbert Anderson Trio, recently featured on NPR’s Tiny Desk Concert series, arranging three tunes from their first album for rapper, jazz trio, and wind ensemble, an experimental fusion dubstep, and a short Latin suite of small educational pieces for young wind band entitled Tapas.
+His band work Somnia Mortem was named a finalist in the ATSSB Composition Competition.
+He has been commissioned numerous works since 2011 for a wide variety of ensembles, most notably: Rose Made Man, a One-Act Opera coming of age story of a transgender man named Gabriel; DDAT Suite, for jazz trio and wind band, which fuses Native American and jazz musics; and four works for the Pakistani/American fusion group Sangat!
+(Moon of the 15th, Sangat, Morning, and Sun of the 10th) which completed their tour across the world in 2018.

 As a performer he has played as the principal tubist for the Eastern New Mexico University Wind Symphony from 2008 to 2013; performed in a variety of wind ensembles in New Mexico, Texas, Washington, Ireland, and Pakistan; in addition to a number of solo and chamber recitals.
 In 2009 Franklin established The Greyhound Brass, an autonomous student-run brass quintet based in the Eastern New Mexico/West Texas area devoted to performing quality brass chamber music for the surrounding schools and communities.
-He has performed regularly with the University of Texas Middle Eastern Ensemble and the University of Texas Hispanic/Caribbean Ensemble, and the Cedar Park Winds.
+He has performed regularly with the University of Texas Middle Eastern Ensemble, the University of Texas Hispanic/Caribbean Ensemble, and the Cedar Park Winds.
 In March of 2019 Franklin performed with the Pakistani/American fusion group Sangat! at SXSW in Austin, Texas.
 He continues to perform with Sangat! touring internationally, as well as the Lubbock Concert Band and the Lubbock Civic Orchestra.

 Franklin has had the great honor of membership in the National Band Association and Kappa Kappa Psi National Honorary Fraternity for College Bandsmen, which he served as Chapter President for numerous years in both.
 Franklin is also an active member of the International Tuba and Euphonium Association (ITEA), the National Association for Music Education (NAfME), the Texas Music Educators Association (TMEA), the College Band Directors National Association (CBDNA), and the American Society of Composers, Authors, and Publishers (ASCAP).